 2.1 Ealing Council is committed to improving the way in which the community is involved in planning for the borough.
-This starts with the establishment of a local development framework, i.e. plan making and promotion.
-It also includes implementing and enforcing the local development framework, i.e. community involvement in planning applications, pre-application discussions, planning agreements, and planning enforcement procedures.
+This starts with ensuring that the community is involved right from the start when a new Local Plan is being prepared.
+It also includes community involvement in planning applications, pre-application discussions, planning agreements, and planning enforcement procedures.